 Name Version Rev Tracking Publisher Notes tailscale 1.92.5 154 1/stable canonical** -

-tailscale sshas unsupported under this model.
+tailscale sshandtailscale updatedo not work in this snap.
 If you need full CLI feature parity, use the official APT method.
-See the Tailscale Snap security reference for details.

 Authenticate Tailscale on Ubuntu

-With the daemon running, authenticate this device to your tailnet:
+With the daemon running, authenticate this device to your tailnet.
+Start with the default command unless you already know you need a custom option:

+The command prints a Tailscale login URL.
 Open that URL in your browser, sign in with your identity provider, and approve the device.
-Then verify connection status and the installed version:
+Then verify connection status:

 tailscale status